 “I am thankful that my existing role allows me to apply the skills and knowledge gained through my background in food science and technology.
 I am even more grateful that AVA has and is continuing to train me to handle the multi-faceted challenges and considerations that come with regulatory decision making,” he says.
 Ultimately, he shares, “Knowing that my work directly impacts the health and well-being of Singaporeans brings me a sense of satisfaction.”

 Geng Yu firmly believes that being awarded a scholarship is a privilege, and one that comes with a responsibility to give back to the society.
 He advises, “It is important to be bold, flexible and creative when coming up with solutions to problems.
 Also, scholars should remain humble and spend time on the ground to understand the needs of those they serve.”
 It is only in this way, he declares, that “Scholars will be able to effect change for the greater good of Singapore.”

-He recommends the AVA Undergraduate Scholarship to individuals passionate about safeguarding our local food supply or about the health and safety of Singapore’s plants and animals.
-“Apply for a scholarship with AVA if you are looking for an exciting, dynamic and rewarding career in those areas,” he concludes.
+He recommends the AVA Undergraduate Scholarship to individuals passionate about safeguarding our local food supply.
+“Apply for a scholarship with AVA if you are looking for an exciting, dynamic and rewarding career,” he concludes.
 “You will not regret it.”